 Life insurance is primarily there to protect your loved ones when you die, but when you become disabled and are unable to work, both you and them can become equally disadvantaged financially.
 Having a disability income rider on your policy will help you maintain your coverage even if something should happen to you that prevents you from maintaining your standard of living while you are still alive.

+If your disability income rider includes this stipulation, you’ll receive monthly revenue at a time when you need it most.
+This can be quite a large benefit if the policy’s face amount is big.
 By having a disability income rider on your policy, you are protected.
 With this, you receive a monthly income (or just a waiver of premium as seen in the next section) as long as you meet the requirements for disability in your policy.
 This income is often 1 percent of the policy’s value—someone with a $250,000 policy would receive $2,500.
 Depending on your policy’s terms, you may have to be disabled for a certain period of time before you are able to request your disability income.

 Waiver of Premium